 The increase in the number of visits for counseling is valid until further notice and is a joint venture between the employer KTH and the local trade unions Saco-S, ST and Seko.

 Phone number to Avonova: 08-120 125 00.

-Business trips within Sweden can be made after agreement with the nearest manager and a filed travel request.
+Business trips within Sweden can be carried out after agreement with the nearest manager and a filed travel request.
 The business trip must adhere to recommendations by the Public Health Agency.

-International business trips should still be avoided, but can be made in special cases after agreement with the nearest manager.
+International business trips shall be avoid, but can be done in special cases after agreement with the nearest manager.
 The trips must adhere to recommendations by the Public Health Agency and the Ministry for Foreign Affairs.